April 28, 2017 • 34 min watch

 If you never get the code back, it can take someone a few hard months of work to salvage a project, and hence delay the shipping of a product or miss a lot on revenues from new features.

-A lot of providers put their A team for you at the beginning of a project then switch to more junior people.
+A lot of providers put their A-team for you at the beginning of a project and then switch to more junior people.

-If you are on a monthly contract, the provider should commit to keep the developers on the project or compensate when they change for some reason.
+If you are on a monthly contract, the provider should commit to keeping the developers on the project or compensate when they change for some reason.